llcheesell/LEDScreenShader/README.md

 ## Note
+* This shader includes [com.needle.shadergraph-markdown](https://github.com/needle-tools/shadergraph-markdown)'s markdown version of the shader interface.
+If you want to use clean UI version you need the package to be installed.

 * Optimized for Linear Color Space.
 It could be used in Gamma Color Space but the bright area tend to be clamped.<br>
 リニアカラースペースでの使用を推奨。<br>
 <img width="640" src="https://github.com/llcheesell/LEDScreenShader/blob/main/Docs/linear.png">